wildltr/ptranking/README.md

 PT-Ranking offers deep neural networks as the basis to construct a scoring function based on PyTorch and can thus fully leverage the advantages of PyTorch.
 NeuralRanker is a class that represents a general learning-to-rank model.
-A key component of NeuralRanker is the neural scoring function $f$.
+A key component of NeuralRanker is the neural scoring function.
 The configurable hyper-parameters include activation function, number of layers, number of neurons per layer, etc.
-All specific learning-to-rank models inherit NeuralRanker and mainly differ in the way of computing the training loss $\mathcal{R}$.
+All specific learning-to-rank models inherit NeuralRanker and mainly differ in the way of computing the training loss.
- The following figure shows the main step in developing a new learning-to-rank model based on Empirical Risk Minimization, where batch\_preds and batch\_stds correspond to outputs of the scoring function and ground-truth lables, respectively.
+ The following figure shows the main step in developing a new learning-to-rank model based on Empirical Risk Minimization, where batch_preds and batch_stds correspond to outputs of the scoring function and ground-truth lables, respectively.
- We can observe that the main work is to define the surrogate loss functions $\mathcal{R}$.
+ We can observe that the main work is to define the surrogate loss function.

 ![NewLoss](./img/new_loss.png)